intergalacticmule/sales-data-solution/README.md

 The above document can also be found as a notebook [here](./01_dataset/dataset_exploration.ipynb).

-Keep in mind that in order to be able to run the notebook, you must first have _Python_ installed on your machine with _pip_ as the default package manager.
+In order to be able to run the notebook, you must first have Python installed on your machine with pip as the default package manager.
 Then you can install Jupyter Notebook:

 ```bash
 $ pip install notebook